Fox's Book of Martyrs

 period.
 He was influential in France, Italy, Germany, Holland, England, and

 Scotland.
-Two thousand one hundred and fifty reformed congregations were
+Two thousand one hundred and fifty reformed congregations were organized, receiving from him their preachers.

 Calvin,